eedorenko/missionedge-plat-control-plane-seed/README.md

 ### Prerequisites

+#### Cluster & Flux Installation

+This solution assumes that a Kubernetes cluster has been provisioned on your preferred cloud provider (e.g. Azure Kubernetes Service).

+It also assumes that Flux installation/[bootstrapping](https://fluxcd.io/docs/cmd/flux_bootstrap/) is managed outside of this solution.

+#### Cluster GitOps Repo & PAT

 You'll need to have templated the [Cluster GitOps Seed Repo](https://github.com/microsoft/multicloud-control-plane-cluster-gitops-seed) and have a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) created with `repo` scope.

 ### Template this Repo